jwhalee/play-as-code/README.md

 # play-as-code

+the official repository for managing our public sandbox and learning environment: https://play.grafana.org

 this repo contains everything you need to:

 1) manage the isolated cluster that runs Grafana Play's special community databases.